-Population growth: San Francisco has recently been adding approximately 10,000 new residents per year and new home construction has not come close to adding enough additional housing units to meet increase demand.
-(And more would move here if they could find a place to live.)
-New construction is booming again in the city, and tens of thousands of new housing units are now somewhere in the planning and construction pipeline, but so far not enough new units arrive (to rent or to buy) to substantially change the existing high-demand/low-supply market dynamic.
+Population growth: San Francisco has recently been adding approximately 10,000+ new residents per year and new home construction has not come close to adding enough additional housing units to meet increased demand.
+New construction is booming again in the city, and tens of thousands of new housing units are now somewhere in the planning and construction pipeline, but so far not enough new units have arrived on market (to rent or to buy) to substantially change the existing high-demand/low-supply market dynamic.
 It will be interesting to see how this plays out in the next few years as more inventory arrives.

-Stock market upswing: Though there has been some major volatility this past autumn and in early 2016, the S&P 500 is up over 50% since 2011 began.
+Stock market upswing: Though there has been some major volatility this past autumn and in early 2016, the S&P 500 is still up approximately 60% from 2011.
 The affluent have benefited most from the recent, large increase in the value of financial assets, and San Francisco has one of the most affluent populations in the country.
 When people feel wealthier, they spend more on homes, second homes and real estate investment properties.
 However, beginning in summer of 2015, various economic "crises" (China's stock markets plunge, oil price plunge, Brexit) have affected national and international stock markets, inserting periods of high volatility.
 The net result is that as of late July 2016, the S&P 500, though hitting a new record, is only a tad above its previous high in May 2015.

 High rents: Purchasing a home in San Francisco, with the attendant multiple tax benefits, being able to take advantage of low interest rates, and equity accrual (as well as the possibility of future appreciation), often makes compelling financial sense if the alternative is to pay an extraordinarily high rent (with none of those benefits).
 SF rents started to plateau in mid-2015 and have probably dropped a little so far in 2016, though they are still the highest in the country.
 Our full report is here: Bay Area Rent

 Low interest rates: from 1996 to 2006, the average interest rate on a 30-year fixed rate loan was approximately 6.3%.
-As of early July 2014, it was 4.1%.
-That 35% reduction in the cost of financing makes an enormous difference in affordability and the ongoing cost of housing.
+As of late July 2016, it was running under 3.5%.
+That 44% reduction in the cost of financing makes an enormous difference in affordability and the ongoing cost of housing.
 Since the Fed raised the benchmark rates for the first time in many years in mid-December 2015, rates have actually dropped due to one international crisis or another (the latest being Brexit) .
 It is extremely difficult to predict interest rate movements, but if rates do rise appreciably, it will certainly affect housing affordability.

-Renting instead of selling: High rents and low interest rates have
+Renting instead of selling: Very high rents and very low interest rates have

 convinced some owners who would have sold